rollchains/spawn/docs/versioned_docs/version-v0.50.x/03-demos/02-cw-nft-demo.md

 ## Create a new NFT collection

 With the source now uploaded, anyone can create a new NFT collection with this base contract code now on the chain.
-This will be a new contract that only we control.
+This will be a new contract that only you control.
 Now, instantiate the contract to create the new NFT collection.

 <details>